 The voting system used to elect MPs to the UK Parliament is called First Past the Post (FPTP).

 In addition to voting for a local MP, voters are also taking part in choosing a government.
-Under the FPTP system the party with the most MPs becomes the government.
-In 2015, the Conservatives had more MPs than all the other parties put together so they became the government.
+The party with the most MPs becomes the government.
+In 2015, the Conservatives had more MPs than all the other parties put together (a majority of the MPs) so they became the government.

-In 2010, unusually, no one party won a majority of the MPs (had more MPs than all the other parties put together) so the Conservative Party (the largest party after the election) invited the Liberal Democrat Party to share power in a coalition government.
+In 2010, unusually,no party won a majority of the MPs (had more MPs than all the other parties put together) so the Conservative Party (the largest party after the election) invited the Liberal Democrat Party to share power in a coalition government.